Healthdirect Free Australian health advice you can count on.

 • your menstrual cycle isn't regular, or you have heavy bleeding

-• you have symptoms of menopause, like hot flushes
+• you have symptoms of menopause, such as hot flushes

-If you are pregnant, you might have a blood test for oestriol:
+If you are pregnant, you might have a blood test to check your oestriol levels:

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.